deep-saket/extraction_by_config/train/README.md

 Place all samples in a directory (e.g. `/data/extraction_samples`).
 Images can live alongside the JSON or in subfolders; the JSON should reference them via a relative path (`page_image` above).

+> **Page-level bundles.** The dataset builder can also emit *one JSON per page* via `--grouping page`.
+The resulting files contain `fields: [...]` arrays. `ExtractionSampleDataset` automatically flattens these bundles into individual training records, so you can freely mix field-level and page-level samples in the same directory.

 ### Converting existing labelled documents

 If you already have: